mcagricaliskan/turkish-news-classification-with-api/README.md

 ## Testing Model With News From Another Website (Including api link which i created):

-I visit mynet.com and getting some news text for testing my api.
+I get some news from mynet.com for testing my api.
 If you want to test my api you can use postman or similar tool

 Api address: